Calculating NDVI directly from xarray DataArrays

 - Query a STAC API using

-pystac-clientto fetch item URIs - Open with
+pystac-clientto fetch item URIs. - Open with

-stackstacorodc-stacto build a lazyxr.DataArray - Apply
+stackstacorodc-stacto build a lazyxr.DataArray. - Apply

-calculate_ndvi_xarray()to the stacked cube - Compute temporal aggregations (
+calculate_ndvi_xarray()to the stacked cube. - Compute temporal aggregations (

-.mean(dim="time"),.quantile()) - Export to cloud-optimized Zarr or GeoTIFF
+.mean(dim="time"),.quantile()). - Export to cloud-optimized GeoTIFF or Zarr.

 By keeping operations lazy until the final export step, you avoid materializing intermediate arrays in RAM.
 This approach scales to petabyte-scale archives when paired with distributed Dask clusters or cloud-native storage backends.
 For foundational concepts on coordinate systems, raster I/O, and STAC metadata mapping, review the Core Raster Fundamentals & STAC Mapping reference guide.